Do you want your ad here?

 --include-var <name> name of global variable to include

---output <path> specify the directory to place generated files
+--output <path> specify the directory to place generated files.
+If this

--t, --target-package <package> target package for specified header files
+-t, --target-package <package> target package name for the generated classes.
+If this option

 --version print version information and exit